emmapinegar/emmapinegar.github.io/index.md

 I am passionate about robotics and find medical robotics particularly fascinating.
 In the fall I will be taking graduate courses in mechanical engineering and computer science with a focus on robotics.

 ## Experience
-I am currently an undergraduate researcher with the Learning Lab for Manipulation Autonomy and will be continuing to do so for the forseeable future.
+I am currently an undergraduate researcher with the Learning Lab for Manipulation Autonomy funded by an NSF REU and UROP.

 ## Projects
 I have worked on several projects recently, the most notable being: